 Stem Cell Transplantation for Acute Lymphoblastic Leukemia in Adults

 Based on the type of acute lymphoblastic leukemia and the way the cancer has responded to treatment, your doctor may recommend an allogeneic stem cell transplant.
-At NYU Langone, this procedure is performed at the Rita J. and Stanley H. Kaplan Stem Cell and Bone Marrow Transplant Center.
+Our team at NYU Langone’s Blood and Marrow Transplant Program, part of Perlmutter Cancer Center, specializes in stem cell transplantation for acute lymphoblastic leukemia.
+This procedure is performed at the Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center.

 Doctors usually recommend stem cell transplantation for people with acute lymphoblastic leukemia (ALL) based on the genetic or chromosomal abnormalities found at diagnosis, the response to induction chemotherapy, or the return of cancer after treatment with standard drug therapy.

 Allogeneic stem cell transplantation uses stem cells from a donor, usually a close blood relative or someone whose tissue types are a genetic match.
 This kind of stem cell transplantation can cure some people with acute lymphoblastic leukemia.

 Before the transplant, doctors give high dose chemotherapy for a few days in the hospital, with or without radiation therapy—the use of high levels of energy beams—to destroy residual leukemia cells that might still be present.
 Radiation therapy is used to treat the whole body and can destroy cancer in places that chemotherapy may not easily reach.
 It is usually given twice daily.

 In addition to destroying any remaining acute lymphoblastic leukemia, high dose chemotherapy, with or without radiation therapy, also destroys the bone marrow, which is critical in producing the cells needed for proper blood and immune system function.